 Home to luxury boutique and upscale restaurants, Tverskoy is a neighbourhood where history and elegance mesh seamlessly with modern amenities and opulence.
-If you’re looking to enjoy Moscow’s famous nightlife and club scene, then the Tverskoy (or Tverskaya) neighbourhood is the best place to stay.
+If hitting the town is a key aspect of your Moscow itinerary, then Tverskoy is the place to be.

 – Enjoy cheap beer, table games, and Russian techno tunes at Gogol, one of Moscow’s oldest and most popular clubs.